Enzio Boldewijn: Club career

+Early career

 Boldewijn began his career at SC Voorland in Amsterdam, before joining Utrecht.
 On 6 August 2011, Boldewijn made his Utrecht debut in a 0–0 draw against VVV-Venlo, in which he featured for 77 minutes before being replaced by Stefano Lilipaly.

 On 1 July 2012, Boldewijn joined Eerste Divisie side FC Den Bosch on a season-long loan to gain first team experience.
 On 12 August 2012, Boldewijn made his FC Den Bosch debut in a 2–1 defeat against FC Oss, in which he featured up until the 80th minute before being replaced by Anthony van den Hurk.
 On 15 April 2013, Boldewijn scored his first FC Den Bosch goal in a 5–1 victory against Almere City, netting in the 63rd minute.

+Almere City

 On 1 July 2013, Boldewijn joined Almere City upon the expiry of his contract with Utrecht.
 On 3 August 2013, Boldewijn made his Almere City debut in a 3–2 defeat against FC Volendam.
 On 27 September 2013, Boldewijn scored his first Almere City goal in a 3–1 victory over Helmond Sport, in which he netted Almere City's third goal.
 Boldewijn started to impress between his two final years at Almere City, with an impressive tally of fourteen goals in over sixty games.